denipolis/windowsterminal-vitesse-theme/README.md

 # Installation

-### Variant 1: Add to your current configuration.
+### Variant 1: Add to your current configuration
 1. Download and open `.json` file of your preferred scheme (`dark-soft.json` for example).
 2. Open Windows Terminal settings, then press `Open JSON file` in left bottom corner.
 ![Open JSON file](https://github.com/denipolis/windowsterminal-vitesse-theme/blob/main/screenshots/openJson.png?raw=true)
 3. Find `schemes` block in opened JSON file.
 4. Copy contents of `theme.json` file and paste it between `[]` in `schemes` block.
 Don't forget to add comma before it if it's not the first schema in the list.